cytoscape/cytoscape.js/documentation/md/core/init.md

 // in foo.js
 $(function(){ // on jquery ready

-  $("#cy").cytoscape(function(eventObject){ // on cytoscape.js ready on the `cy` div
+  $("#cy").cytoscape(function(eventObject){ // on Cytoscape.js ready on the `cy` div
-    // this code executes when cytoscape.js is ready even though we
+    // this code executes when Cytoscape.js is ready even though we
-    // don't actually initialise cytoscape.js on the `cy` div until
+    // don't actually initialise Cytoscape.js on the `cy` div until
     // bar.js is loaded

-    var cy = this; // `this` holds the reference to the core object var alsoCy = eventObject.cy; // you can access the core object also from the event
+    var cy = this; // `this` holds the reference to the core object

     console.log("Ready, Freddie!");
   });